JamieGainer/autarchy/README.md

-# autarchy: User-Friendly AutoML with a Model Hierarchy
+# autarchy: Fast AutoML for Structured Data

 ## Use Case